samapriya/plantpy/README.md

 ****

 ### plantpy locust
 This allows you to export the locust reports based on country, start and end date into a CSV file.
+Use country as "all" to get report on all countries in current survey list.
 Usage is simply

 ```
 plantpy locust -h